 A big part of the build up to a Walt Disney World holiday is being able to plan as I go along.
-I am already thinking about my Disney World dining plan choices, which restaurants we may want to eat in next year.
+I am already thinking about my Disney World dining plan choices and noting down ideas in my bullet journal.
+Thinking about which restaurants we may want to eat in next year.
 I know may sound a little alien to some, I like to research the restaurants, read reviews and decide what our dining plan choices will be.

 We have the middle dining plan which will include one table service meal, one quick service meal, two snacks per day with a refillable resort mug.
 I have written in great detail about the Disney dining plans if you’d like to read more and compare the plans.